howtographql/howtographql/content/backend/typescript-apollo/7-voting-and-scalars.md

 }
 ```

-> **Note:** If you want to learn more about custom GrapQL scalars in the context of the Node ecosystem, [this article](https://medium.com/@alizhdanov/lets-understand-graphql-scalars-3b2b016feb4a) is worth reading.
+> **Note:** If you want to learn more about custom GraphQL scalars in the context of the Node ecosystem, [this article](https://medium.com/@alizhdanov/lets-understand-graphql-scalars-3b2b016feb4a) is worth reading.
 You can also check out the [Nexus docs](https://nexusjs.org/docs/api/scalar-type#exposing-scalar-as-method) for understanding how to create and use custom scalars with Nexus.